-- Receive feedback on recent experiences.
+- Receiving feedback on recent experiences.

 Capturing offline data

-As the power of internet-connected devices increases, so do the mechanisms companies use to harness rich data.
+As the power of Internet-connected devices increases, so do the mechanisms companies use to harness rich data.

 Data-driven campaigns help businesses understand the shopping behavior of their customers.
 In turn, they can use this information to give consumers more of what they want.